ValiantHarold/cse212/lessons/set.md

 There are a couple of other ways to remove an element(s) from a set:

--  The discard(x) method removes x from the set, but doesn't raise any error if x is not present in the set.
+-  The discard(x) method removes x from the set but doesn't raise any error if x is not present in the set.

 ```python
 my_set.discard(value)